djhmateer/djhmateer.github.io/_posts/2022-04-13-updating open visual studio to net6.md

 using System.Diagnostics;

 var currentPath = Directory.GetCurrentDirectory();

-// To debug a certain sln file hard code in the path to test
-//var currentPath = @"c:\dev\test\dm-restaurant";

 // Get the most recently accessed solution file or return null if none var slnFile = new DirectoryInfo(currentPath).GetFiles()